olivertomic/hoggorm/docs/quickstart.rst

   - for `PLSR2`_ for multivariate response (multiple response variables)
     	- `PLSR2 on sensory and fluorescence spectroscopy data`_ measured on cheese
   - for matrix correlation ceoefficitents `RV and RV2`_
-		- `RV and RV2 coefficient on sensory and fluorescence spectroscopy data`_
+		- `RV and RV2 coefficient on sensory and fluorescence spectroscopy data`_ measured on cheese

 .. _Read the Docs: http://hoggorm.readthedocs.io/en/latest